 ERCP can treat certain problems found during the test.
 If an abnormal growth is seen, an instrument can be inserted through the endoscope to obtain a sample of the tissue for further testing (biopsy).
 If a gallstone is present in the common bile duct, the doctor can sometimes remove the stone with instruments inserted through the endoscope.
 A narrowed bile duct can be opened by inserting a small wire-mesh or plastic tube (called a stent) through the endoscope and into the duct.

-Author: Healthwise Staff E. Gregory Thompson, MD - Internal Medicine Anne C. Poinier, MD - Internal Medicine Adam Husney, MD - Family Medicine Jerome B. Simon, MD, FRCPC, FACP - Gastroenterology
+Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Anne C. Poinier MD - Internal Medicine Adam Husney MD - Family Medicine Jerome B. Simon MD, FRCPC, FACP - Gastroenterology